SurveyCompo/surveycompo-doc/docs/customization/toplevel.md

     ![Customization - FontSize 16](../assets/images/customize-spacing16.png){: .small .embedded}

 ### Font Family

 By default, SurveyCompo surveys use a cross-browser **sans-serif** font family.
-This default works for most use cases and is good for maintaining visual consistency regardless of where the survey is embedded.
-However, you can change the `fontFamily` either using a Theme object or a CSS stylesheet.
-We will cover Theme and CSS stylesheet in the following sections.
+This default works for most use cases and maintains visual consistency regardless of where the survey is embedded.

+The default font family is set via the `fontFamily` key of the Theme model.
+The default value is `sans-serif`.
+You can change this value to your preferred font family.

-To allow the survey to inherit the `font-family` style from the hosting page, or to set the `font-family` as a top-level style, you first need to disable the default font family by setting the `uiUseDefaultFont` key of the survey model to `false`.
+Alternatively, you can set the `fontFamily` key to `inherit` to allow the survey to use the font family from the hosting page.
+This is useful when you want the survey to match the font style of the hosting page or if you want to apply your preferred font family to the survey using CSS rules.

 === "HTML"